redhat-gpte-devopsautomation/mlbparks-chart/README.md

 REF: https://github.com/redhat-gpte-devopsautomation/openshift4mlbparks

-This is based on previously work done by Wolfgang Kulhanek (wkulhane@redhat.com) and the Openshift GPTE team.
+This is based on previous work done by Wolfgang Kulhanek (wkulhane@redhat.com) and the Openshift GPTE team.